Evertras/cynomys/README.md

       --http.address string      An address:port to host an HTTP server on for realtime data, such as '127.0.0.1:8080' -t, --listen-tcp strings       An IP:port address to listen on for TCP.
 Can be specified multiple times.
   -u, --listen-udp strings       An IP:port address to listen on for UDP.
 Can be specified multiple times.
-  -i, --send-interval duration   How long to wait between attempting to send data (default 1s) -T, --send-tcp strings         An IP:port address to send to (TCP).
+  -d, --send-data string         The string data to send. (default "hi") -i, --send-interval duration   How long to wait between attempting to send data (default 1s) -T, --send-tcp strings         An IP:port address to send to (TCP).
 Can be specified multiple times.
   -U, --send-udp strings         An IP:port address to send to (UDP).
 Can be specified multiple times.